Rachel Barr, Georgetown University

 Hirsh-Pasek, K., Zosh, J. M., Golinkoff, R. M., Gray, J. H., Robb, M. B., & Kaufman, J. (2016).
 Putting education in “educational” apps: Lessons from the science of learning.
 Psychological Science in the Public Interest, 16, 3–34.

 McCarthy, B., Li, L., Atienze, S., & Sexton U. (2015).
 Learning with PBS Kids: A study of family engagement and early mathematics achievement.
-Retrieved from West Ed
+West Ed

 McClure, E., & Barr, R. (2016).
 Building family relationships from a distance: Supporting connections with babies and toddlers using video and video chat.
 In R. Barr & D. N. Linebarger (Eds.), Media exposure during infancy and early childhood: The effect of content and context on learning and development. (pp. 227–248).
 New York, NY: Springer.